Students from EU countries do not need a visa to study in Ireland.

 - Valid passport

-- Letter from the University of Limerick indicating that you have been offered a place on a full-time programme (available from the UL Global Office)
+- UL offer letter - letter from the University of Limerick indicating that you have been offered a place on a full-time programme

-- Proof of payment of one year's tuition fees (which can be paid through TransferMate)
+- Proof of payment of tuition fees (which can be paid through TransferMate)

 - Evidence to show that you have sufficient funds to support yourself while studying in Ireland.
 You are required to show that you or your sponsor has access to €7,000.